mlflow/mlflow-export-import/README.md

 The experiment will be created if it does not exist in the destination tracking server.
 If the experiment already exists, the source runs will be added to it.

-There are two main programs to import experiments:
+There are two scripts to import experiments:
 * import_experiment - imports one experiment
 * import_experiment_list - imports a list of experiments